Dundas Cactus Festival

-The Dundas Cactus Festival occurs on the third weekend of August in Dundas, Ontario, Canada.
-The midway is opened on Wednesday and with King Street blocked off from York Road to Market Street, there is a parade on Thursday evening.
+The Dundas Cactus Festival occurs on the third weekend of August in Dundas, Ontario, Canada, with King Street blocked off from York Road to Market Street, there is a parade on Thursday evening.

-Following that, from Friday to Sunday, there are live musicians, buskers, arts & crafts, games, vendors and even some charity gambling to entertain the public.
+Following that, from Friday to Sunday, there are live musicians, buskers, arts & crafts, a Family Zone, vendors and it’s all free, to entertain the public.

 History

 The Dundas Cactus Festival began in 1976 as a festival to mark the beginning of summer.
 In 1979 the festival was moved to August with local downtown merchants having sidewalk sales to coincide with it.

 The name 'Dundas Cactus Festival' is inspired by the activities of Barend (Ben) Veldhuis, a Dutch immigrant who ran a large greenhouse specializing in cacti, who was the reason Dundas became known as "the cactus capital of the universe".